railsgirls-taiwan/railsgirls-taiwan.github.io/_posts/2014-7-28-rubykaigi-scholarship.markdown

 A4: Maybe.
 You should submit request to RailsGirls Tokyo by yourself.

 #### Q5: I have more questions.
-A5: Please feel fee to contact [Rails Girls Taipei organizer team](mailto:contact@railsgirls.tw).
+A5: Please feel free to contact [Rails Girls Taipei organizer team](mailto:contact@railsgirls.tw).